-As you can see, we already have several functionalities which come out-of-the-box, for instance user management, data model schema displaying, etc.
+As you can see, we already have several functionalities which come out-of-the-box, for instance user management, data model schema browsing, etc.

-Now, we need to design our data model, to be able to create and display some museums.
+In the next section we will design our data model, then load and display data about French museums.